Kensuke Tanabe

-Kensuke Tanabe (田邊 賢輔, Tanabe Kensuke) is a Japanese video game producer and designer working for Nintendo, where he currently is Senior Officer at Nintendo EPD.
+Kensuke Tanabe (田邊 賢輔, Tanabe Kensuke) is a Japanese video game producer and designer who has worked for Nintendo since 1986 until 2026 and is currently part of Winning Entertainment Group since August 2026.

+History

 After he had graduated from the Visual Concept Planning Department of Osaka University of Arts, he decided to enter the video game industry, and joined Nintendo in April 1986.

 At first, Tanabe was part of the Entertainment Analysis and Development division.
 He directed the platform games Yume Kōjō: Doki Doki Panic and Super Mario Bros.
 2, and worked on the scripts for the action-adventures The Legend of Zelda: A Link to the Past and The Legend of Zelda: Link's Awakening.
 In 2003, Tanabe moved to the Software Planning and Development division, where he became the manager of Production Group No. 3.
 Since then, he has become a producer, and has managed and overseen the development of externally developed first party Nintendo video games, such as Metroid Prime, Donkey Kong Country, Paper Mario, Chibi-Robo and other series.

+In 2019 he was promoted as Senior Officer at the division Nintendo EPD, continuing his work as producer alongside his division role.

+In January 2026, Tanabe announced that Metroid Prime 4: Beyond was the last Nintendo game he would be working on, with a concurrent announcement confirming fellow producer Risa Tabata to be his successor.

+In September 2026 it was confirmed by Tanabe's LinkedIn that he is now working as Chief Creative Officer (CCO) on Winning Entertainment Group since August of 2026.